| Barry MacDonnell's

 However, the Workspace Manager feature is not without potential downsides, as the next section shows.

-Microsoft Word Mode versus WordPerfect Mode
+Using Microsoft Word Mode versus WordPerfect Mode

 If you are using a WordPerfect program that was set up with Microsoft Word compatible menus, toolbars, and/or keyboards (see previous section above) you might find some program tips or advice on this site (or on other sites) puzzling if they refer to menu selections, toolbar buttons, or keyboard shortcuts that seem to be absent from their referenced locations.

 Rest assured, the underlying program